Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 studySites = {'Youtube.com': 'Since: 2016 (Everything I know XD)',
-              'cursoemvideo.com': 'Since: 2017 (Learned more about Python and basic Linux)', 'terminalroot.com.br': 'Since: 2019 (Lerned more about Linux)' 'tkdocs.com': 'Since: 2020 (Learned more about TKinter)'}
+              'cursoemvideo.com': 'Since: 2017 (Learned more about Python and basic Linux)', 'terminalroot.com.br': 'Since: 2019 (Learned more about Linux)' 'tkdocs.com': 'Since: 2020 (Learned more about TKinter)'}
 studySchools = {'Microcamp': 'Since: 2019 (Learned about Hardware)',
                 'Imugi': 'Since: 2021 (Learning about grafical design and english)'}